junh-ki/gsoc_doc/docs/source/contents/ui.rst

 * **3.** Click the `Open` button.

 .. image:: /_images/app4rta/2.png
-	:width: 800
+	:width: 600
 	:alt: 2

 Then the empty space will be filled with the the tasks and processing units of the selected model.
 On the left-hand side, tasks' names with empty boxes can be found.
 On the right-hand side, seven pairs of lists are seen (It means the selected model has seven processing units).
 The list on the left side of each pair is for listing names of the tasks which are mapped to the corresponding processing unit while one on the right side is for listing response times of the corresponding tasks.
 Basically, we can map the tasks with these boxes by entering the number of each processing unit which is stated on the top of the lists on the left-side.

-* **4.** We can either manually type numbers for every box or simply click the `Default IA` button which would automatically fill up every box with the pre-defined integer array values.
+* **4.** The user can either manually type numbers for every box or simply click the `Default IA` button which would automatically fill up every box with the pre-defined integer array values.

 * **5.** Once every `PU Num` box is filled, click `Enter IA` button to assign tasks to processing units according to each integer value.
-Once this is done, the mapped tasks would appear on the left-side lists
+Once this is done, the mapped tasks would appear on the left-side lists.

 * **6.** Choose the offloading mode between `Synchronous` case and `Asynchronous` case.